 The Sabah Foundation, Malaysia

 In Malaysian Borneo, we have a 20-year partnership with the Sabah Foundation, which maintains the world’s leading research station within equatorial rain forests.
-We conduct long term research projects within these pristine and human-modified forests.
+We conduct long-term research projects within these pristine and human-modified forests.

-Our joint areas of work includes:
+Our joint areas of work include:

-- research into atmospheric processes and the sustainable use of soil and water resources subject to forestry and climate related disturbances
+- research into atmospheric processes and the sustainable use of soil and water resources subject to forestry and climate-related disturbances

 - Technology transfer involving postgraduate training of scientists from Malaysia, UK and elsewhere.